skripleu/ImageJ-Macros/README.md

 # ImageJ-Macros
-Repository to collect all my Macros for imageJ
+Repository to collect my macros scripts for imageJ

 ## multichannel_XY_xoordinates
 Generates csv file similar to 'save XY coordinates' function but for multichannel images